vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. Balance is not the end goal. **Balance is transient**, and you should seek experiences that contribute to an exciting and fulfilling life. - Anonymous
 > 1. You can not control people's loyalty.
 The only loyalty you can rely on is your own commitment to **yourself and your values**. - Anonymous
 > 1. Be brave enough to **look like a beginner**.
 Limiting yourself to what you have always been good at will stop you from exploring a whole new world of opportunity. - Anonymous
-> 1. In life, it really is **you vs. you**.
+> 1. In life, it really is **you VS you**.
 Try not to get caught up in the frenzy of comparing yourself to others or keeping up with the world’s expectations. - Anonymous
 > 1. Small habits make the biggest changes.
 Transformations don not happen overnight; they come from daily, **unremarkable steps** that no one else sees. - Anonymous
 > 1. The best ideas arrive in the shower, not in the boardroom.
 True creativity comes from **mental clarity, solitude, and freedom**. - Anonymous
 > 1. **Your environment shapes you**.
 If you want to change your outcomes, change your environment. - Anonymous